-The institution undertakes planning and evaluation appropriate to its needs to accomplish and improve the achievement of its mission and purposes.
+The institution undertakes planning and evaluation to accomplish and improve the achievement of its mission and purposes.
 It identifies its planning and evaluation priorities and pursues them effectively.

-2.1 Planning and evaluation are systematic, comprehensive, broad-based, integrated, and appropriate to the institution.
+- 2.1 Planning and evaluation are systematic, comprehensive, broad-based, integrated, and appropriate to the institution.
 They involve the participation of individuals and groups responsible for the achievement of institutional purposes.
 Results of planning and evaluation are regularly communicated to appropriate institutional constituencies.
-The institution allocates sufficient resources for its planning and evaluation efforts.
+The institution allocates sufficient resources for its planning and evaluation efforts. - 2.2 Institutional research is sufficient to support planning and evaluation.
+The institution systematically collects and uses data necessary to support its planning efforts and to enhance institutional effectiveness.